 For referring doctors

 Melbourne Hand Surgery accepts referrals via the secure messaging systems Argus, HealthLink and Medical Objects.
-Wherever possible letters are sent to referring doctors via secure messaging delivery.
+Our next new patient appointment is generally 4-6 months away and we request that all patients provide a referral from their general practitioner prior to scheduling an appointment so that we can ensure that urgent and emergency conditions are seen in a timely manner.
+Wherever possible return letters are sent to referring doctors via secure messaging delivery.

 We are able to access and upload to My Health Record.

-With the necessary authority or patient ID numbers we are able to access online imaging from providers including Benson Connect, Bridge Road Medical Imaging, Cabrini, Direct Radiology, Epworth Hospital, Goulburn Valley Imaging, Imaging @Olympic Park, Lake Imaging, MIA, Medinexus, Melbourne Radiology Clinic, MIA, Lake Imaging, Northern Hospital and Alfred Radiology.
+With the necessary authority or patient ID numbers we are able to access online imaging from providers including Benson Connect, Bridge Road Medical Imaging, Cabrini, Capital Radiology, Direct Radiology, Epworth Hospital, Goulburn Valley Imaging, Imaging @Olympic Park, Lake Imaging, MIA, Medinexus, Melbourne Radiology Clinic, Northern Hospital and Alfred Radiology.

 Guide to timely referral of hand and wrist injuries

 This article is designed for general practitioners.
 It outlines suggestions for the appropriate timeframe for referral of hand and wrist injuries.
 Where possible Melbourne Hand Surgery (MHS) prefers to receive an injury referral as early as possible.
 If you feel that your patient requires more urgent review than suggested in this table please refer and act accordingly.

 The main condition in which delayed referral is clinically useful is a "sprain, strain or ligament injury" where the x-ray shows no fracture and the severity of the pain and swelling makes it difficult or impossible to diagnose any underlying injury.
 In such instances a review at 10-14 days after the injury is preferable to earlier review.